duringhof/CppND-Project-SystemMonitor/README.md

 WORK IN PROGRESS...

 In this repository I am working on my submission to the second project of the Udacity C++ Nanodegree.
-Once the submission is done, I will update this readme with some description.
+Once the submission is done and approved, I will update this readme with some description.

+SO WHEN YOU CAN STILL READ THIS, CONSIDER THE PROJECT UNFINISHED AND THE CODE WRONG AND/OR INCOMPLETE !!!

 The text below, comes straight from the starter code repository: